tim-roberts1/tva/website/docs/design/button.md

 ### Dos and Don'ts

-- Do not use too many buttons, only use for discrete actions
+- Do not use too many buttons.
+Stick to no more than 3 buttons with discrete actions in any group.
 - Do not use buttons as styled links.
 Use linked text for navigation to other pages or sites.
 - Action buttons should represent the main action in a button group.
 Do not use more than one action button in a group.
 - Use the same size button in groups.
 Do not use different sized buttons together in the same row.